Radheshyam Sharma

-Radheshyam Sharma (5 January 1936 – 9 September 2021) was a Gujarati language poet, novelist, short story writer, critic and compiler from the state of Gujarat, India.
+Radheshyam Sharma (5 January 1936 – 9 September 2021) was an Indian Gujarati-language poet, novelist, short story writer, critic and editor from Gujarat, India.
 He is known in Gujarati literature for his experimental novels Fero (1968) and Swapnatirtha (1979).
 His other significant works include Aansu Ane Chandaranu (1963), and Gujarati Navalkatha (with Raghuvir Chaudhari; 1974), a work of literary criticism on Gujarati novels.
-Sharma was awarded the Gujarati literary honours Ranjitram Suvarna Chandrak, in 2004, and Dhanji Kanji Gandhi Suvarna Chandrak, in 1995.
+He was awarded the Gujarati literary honours Ranjitram Suvarna Chandrak, in 2004, and Dhanji Kanji Gandhi Suvarna Chandrak, in 1995.